Bees' habitat is disappearing all around the world and they are crucial to food production.

 Find out which are the best herbs to grow to help to feed the bees.

-This book also lists over 150 different plants that you can choose to give yourself a great variety, it gives you instructions on how to preserve herbs, make herbal cosmetics and remedies.
+This book also lists over 150 different plants that you can choose to give yourself a great variety, it gives you instructions on how to preserve herbs, make herbal cosmetics and some basic remedies.

 Available as an instant download or a paperback.